Is your garden looking stale? It’s need of a transformation. Here’s a comprehensive guide on how to pull off a garden makeover.

 Add a Dining Area

 If you want to make the most of your garden makeover, create a space to eat and entertain in your garden.
 You can dine alfresco, entertaining friends or just enjoy your morning cup of coffee and a good book.
+Make sure to select quality furniture like rattan garden furniture, that can withstand elements such as sun exposure and rain.

 Create Some Shade